The Grey Coat Hospital - GCSE Results 2025

 A*-E grades 99.5% (98.0% in 2024) - 97.5% in England in 2025

 In total, we had 140 students in Year 13 and 126 applied for a university place.
 Seventeen Year 14 and Year 15 students also applied to university through us, leading to a total of 143 applications.
-Our students will again take their places at a range of excellent and sought-after institutions, with 71 students so far securing courses at highly competitive Russell Group universities including seven places at Oxford and Cambridge.
+Our students will again take their places at a range of excellent and sought-after institutions, with 71 students so far securing courses at highly competitive Russell Group universities including eight places at Oxford and Cambridge.
 Three students are going on to high-quality apprenticeships and five students have secured art foundation places.
 The remaining students will take planned gap years.

 We have had many amazing individual successes to celebrate, all of which are rooted in the students’ consistently excellent effort and a strong desire to achieve their personal best; and some of which were achieved in the face of considerable personal challenges.